tobiz/OGN-Flight-Logger_V2/README.md

 If -s|--smtp is provided then -t|--tx and -r|--rx must be provided

-Included to send email if flight lands outside the take off airfield.
+Included option to send email if flight lands outside the take off airfield.
 This initial version just uses a circular boundary of a specifiable radius.
 Code is included to send an SMS msg but has not been tested.